-While they lean more towards technical wear for 2020 and 2021, rest assured they’ll all have you looking like a million bucks while feeling like 98 degrees (the average internal body temperature, natch!).
+While these coats lean more towards technical wear for 2022, rest assured they’ll all have you looking like a million bucks while feeling like 98 degrees (the average internal body temperature, natch!).

 Below, check out 8 #SGapproved stylish and warm winter coat for guys: